Outrage Intensifies Over Claims Of Gene-Edited Babies

 Porteus says he now wishes he'd reported He to Chinese authorities, and hopes he receives appropriate punishment.

-One of Porteus's colleagues, William Hurlbut, says he came to like the young scientist in a series of long conversations over the past year.
+One of Porteus' colleagues, William Hurlbut, says he came to like the young scientist in a series of long conversations over the past year.
 But by October, Hurlbut, too, became alarmed.

 "I really admonished him not to do this kind of stuff, and am sad that it happened this way.
 I think it's tragic," Hurlbut says.
 "I think he's hurt himself, his career.
 And I think he's endangered human patients.
 And I think he's set science back."

-And Hurlbut, who's a physician and a bioethcist, says that's not the only reason he's appalled that He rushed ahead.
+And Hurlbut, who's a physician and a bioethicist, says that's not the only reason he's appalled that He rushed ahead.

 "We're the first species, and this is the first moment, basically, when we're capable of altering human genetics so that we can take hold and perhaps guide the future of human evolution at some level," Hurlbut says.
 "That's a very significant moment not just in the human story but in the whole history of life."